Man is the only creature that refuses to be what he is. ~Albert Camus

 The illusions I had of myself became even more apparent when I started to train in Systema.
 Something as simple as the bare-knuckled plank can tell you a lot about yourself and the state of your body and mind.

 I told myself that I was largely a good person with a few flaws.
 It wasn’t till I did some serious soul searching that I came to see that I am a person with many flaws who manages to get a few things right.
-Truth is that many times I let hard times bring out the worst in me.

 I think for many of us, we carry this illusion about ourselves to compensate for our inadequacies instead of dealing with them head on.
 It could also be that many of us are too busy and overloaded, even mentally exhausted.

-It doesn’t help that we don’t like to admit our faults or accept responsibility for them.
+It doesn’t help we don’t like to admit our faults or accept responsibility for them.
 Many of us feel a need to be something we are not, or maybe its easier to let others tell us what we should be.

 I’d rather be honest than impressive. ~Jay Brannan

 Our training and learning should move us out of our comfort zones and turn on the light in our soul to root out those untruths and exaggerations we tell ourselves.
+To root out dogma where ever it exists within us.